wzscq/crvframe/README.md

 ## Config Models
 A model is a entity of the app, it typically has a corresponding table in the app's database.
 An app often has multiple models.
 The models of the app has multiple relationships to each other.
-In crvframe, we use model configuration files to configure the application's models, through which the crvframe service knows how to manipulate the data in the application database.
+The crvframe use model configuration files to configure the application's models, through which the crvframe service knows how to show and manipulate the data in the application database.

-In the root directory of the crvframe configuration created at deployment time, locate the subdirectory apps/your_app_id/models.
-There should already have some JSON files.
-Attention the files with the name start with core_, these files are initial models of the app used by the crvframe itsself, and you must be carefully when modifying these model configuration files.
+In the root directory of the crvframe configuration created at deployment time, locate the subdirectory apps/your_app_id/models folder.
+There should already have some sub folders.
+Each folder is a model, the folder name is the model name.
+Attention the folders with the name start with core_, these folders are initial models of the app used by the crvframe itsself, and you must be carefully when modifying these model configuration files.

+### model.json
-The example of the contents of this file are shown below：
+Each model folder contains a file named model.json, which contains configuration about the model.
+The contents of the file are shown below：

+    {
+      "modelID": "core_user",
+      "fields": [
+        {"field": "id", "name": "ID", "dataType": "varchar"},
+        {"field": "user_name_en", "name": "英文名称", "dataType": "varchar","quickSearch":true},
+        {"field": "user_name_zh", "name": "中文名称", "dataType": "varchar","quickSearch":true},
+        {"field": "password", "name": "密码", "dataType": "password"},
+        {"field": "create_time", "name": "创建时间", "dataType": "datetime"},
+        {"field": "create_user", "name": "创建人", "dataType": "varchar"},
+        {"field": "update_time", "name": "更新时间", "dataType": "datetime"},
+        {"field": "update_user", "name": "更新人", "dataType": "varchar"},
+        {"field": "remark", "name": "备注", "dataType": "varchar","quickSearch":true},
+        {"field": "version", "name": "数据版本", "dataType": "int"},
+        {"field": "user_role","name": "用户角色","fieldType":"many2many","relatedModelID":"core_role"}
+      ]
+    }